teuncortooms/Quizinator_ASPNET/README.md

 # Quizinator_ASPNET

-An attempt to rewrite my Quizinator for Google Sheets TypeScript application to an ASP.NET Core app.
+An attempt to rewrite and improve my Quizinator for Google Sheets TypeScript application to an ASP.NET Core app.